10 Mental Exercises That Make You Smarter

 10. Mix Up Your Routine

 When activities become routine, your brain stops working as hard.
-It goes into “auto pilot.”
+It goes on “autopilot.”

 Try mixing up your routine for a quick brain boost!
 If you normally walk your dog in the morning, try walking him in the evening.
 Or if you usually shower in the evening, try showering in the morning (bonus points to your cortex if you use tip #9!).